-BTEC results day and Clearing: what you need to know
+Btec results day and Clearing 2021: what you need to know

-The BTEC results process is a bit different from A-levelsWhile A-level students across the UK all get their results at the same time, there's a bit more flexibility when it comes to BTEC results.
+When is Btec results day 2021?While A-level students across the UK all get their results at the same time, there's a bit more flexibility when it comes to Btec results.

 Check whether you need to collect your results in person, or if they will be posted or emailed to you.
 Do this before you break up for the summer holidays.